 The collection of skills, techniques and methods of guitar building can take a lifetime to acquire.
 This two-week course is designed to accelerate your learning curve.
 You'll gain insight to the many tools, jigs and fixtures utilized by modern luthiers.

 What You'll Build

 Choose from our five body shapes such as, Concert, OM, Small Jumbo, Dreadnought or Jumbo.
-You will construct a fine quality guitar in the "white" (sans finish) utilizing Rocky Mountain Guitar Company's adjustable cantilevered neck design and constructed with Indian Rosewood or Honduras Mahogany back & sides coupled with a Sitka Spruce top.
+You will construct a full body guitar in the "white" (sans finish) utilizing Rocky Mountain Guitar Company's adjustable cantilevered neck design and constructed with East Indian Rosewood back & sides coupled with a Sitka Spruce top.*

 What You'll Learn

 You'll learn a logical, integrated approach to guitar building - a combination of today's most effective practices and techniques - as well as practices from long ago.
 These methods are key to optimizing the quality, efficiency and creativity of your work.
 They're the logical place to start as a beginning luthier and they're essential for achieving today's extremely high standards of excellence.

 You'll learn how to design and build the guitar of your choice.
 Working from the raw materials, you'll create the parts, construct the sub-assemblies, assemble, shape, trim, sand, seal, set up and finally play your guitar, learning each phase of the process in turn, in real time at your workbench.
 The hands-on class experience is designed to prepare you for steady advancement in your continued self-learning.